 I’m here to educate and provide a reality check for those who want to learn about the real FBI.
 My reality checks should not be confused with criticism.
 I like FBI (CBS) and believe that it’s a powerful promo for the real FBI.
 I’m excited that a new generation is watching and perhaps deciding they want to be FBI agents when they grow up.

-I meant that.
 I’m sure FBI (CBS) has a lot to do with the increase this year in applications to join the FBI.
 Thank you!

 One last thing.
 I was watching Bosch over the weekend, and when SWAT was on scene, Harry had no problem waiting outside until the all clear was called.
 Just saying.

 Join my Reader Team to get the free FBI Reality Checklist, and discover 20 clichés and misconceptions about FBI in books, TV, and movies.
 These clichés are also covered in detailed in each chapter of FBI Myths and Misconception: A Manual for Armchair Detectives, available as an audiobook, ebook, paperback, and hardback wherever books are sold.